exasol/script-languages-container-tool/doc/user_guide/user_guide.md

 ## How to activate a script language container in the database

-If you uploaded a container manually you can generate the language activation statement with
+If you uploaded a container manually, you can generate the language activation statement with

 ```bash
 ./exaslct generate-language-activation --flavor-path=flavors/<flavor-name> --bucketfs-name <bucketfs-name> \